hep-gc/cloudscheduler/docs/schema_doc/templates/views.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Alternatively, here is the list of all the views:
+   :caption: Alternatively, here is the list of all views: